xToshiro/bicycle-safety-monitor/README.md

 ## License
 This project is licensed under the [GNU General Public License, version 3.0](LICENSE.md).
 See the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
-Special thanks to [Name] for their contribution to this project.

 ## Contact
-For questions or further information, please contact [Your Name] at [Your Email Address].
+For questions or further information, please contact Jairo Ivo at jairoivo.brito@det.ufc.br.